Preconditioned normal equations for solving discretised partial differential equations: Functional Analytic Perspective

-The role of different inner products in determining the convergence of preconditioned minimal residual methods has been investigated in \cite{PestanaWathen}. \begin{remark} Using the notation introduced in Theorem~\ref{thm:conv}, we can rewrite equation \eqref{eq:normalPDE} as
+\end{proof} The role of different inner products in determining the convergence of preconditioned minimal residual methods has been investigated in \cite{PestanaWathen}. \begin{remark} When applying the CG method to equation \eqref{eq:normalPDE} , we are minimizing the residual in the $T$-norm.
+Indeed,